Session types

 These 14-minute content-heavy and fast-paced presentations will present findings from a research project, showcase best/innovative practices and case studies and provide expert advice or commentary on a particular issue or challenge.

-Presentations will be grouped into sessions by topics or key interest areas and delegates can choose to attend the whole session, or just one presentation at a time.
+Presentations will be grouped into sessions by topics or key interest areas.

 Cafés